 Irving Rabin was born in San Francisco May 11, 1930 and passed away at his Tiburon home August 15, 2012.
 He was the founder and CEO of Rabin Worldwide, an international industrial auction company.
 With his partners, he owned Butterfield & Butterfield, which was acquired by eBay in 1999.
 Irving was co-founder and first president of Young Adult Division (YAD) of Jewish Federation, which has been responsible for thousands of Jewish marriages, and founder and first president of Jewish Vocational Services.
 He helped to acquire the land for Menorah Park, and was its first president.

 The Magnes Museum Foundation is a Supporting Organization of the Jewish Community Endowment Fund and the Jewish Community Foundation.
-Its primary purpose is to perpetuate the legacy of the Judah L. Magnes Museum by supporting the programs and operations of The Magnes Collection of Jewish Art and Life at the Bancroft Library.
+Its primary purpose is to perpetuate the legacy of the Judah L. Magnes Museum by supporting the programs and operations of The Magnes Collection of Jewish Art and Life at UC Berkeley.